 New versions of EVTHD are produced at the end of each fiscal year.
-A 1000 lines of sample data were added in FY98 from 4 projects.
-Results from a FOIA request for hydrocarbon data relating to pink salmon and herring toxicology were generated.
-Three full file cabinets worth of data were sent in response.
-Data from the Restored mussel bed project will be added in FY99 as well as from project 99459- Residual Oil of Armored Beaches and Musselbeds.
-Finally, this project will generate a hydrocarbon pristane database and fatty acid/lipid class database for Trustee funded projects in FY99.
+Seven hundred lines of sample data were added in FY00 from 5 projects.
+Results from FOIA requests for hydrocarbon data relating to pink salmon were provided and sent.
+Data from continuing projects listed above will or have been added to the database as they become available from the chemistry laboratory.